JeremyNevill/docker-portainer/README.md

 # docker-portainer

-This is the default Portainer.io setup using linux docker swarm...
+This is the simple Portainer.io setup using linux docker swarm.

-The compose file is downloaded from https://downloads.portainer.io/portainer-agent-stack.yml
+The compose file is downloaded from https://downloads.portainer.io/portainer-agent-stack.yml which is referenced from https://www.portainer.io/installation/

 ## Deploy the Stack
 ```